spapas/mailer_server/README.md

 ------------------

 I use windows as my development environment and I usually feel like the child of a lesser god when trying to run stuff on my dev env.
-However this project *can* be run on windows (for development only)!
+However, this project *can* be run on windows (for development only)!
 Now, as a general tip, I propose the following directory structure for a django project on windows: Add a ``mailer_server`` parent directory and inside it create a python virtual environment named ``venv`` and a ``mailer_server`` (cloned from github) that will contain manage.py etc.